kamu-data/kamu-cli/docs/first_steps.md

 This tutorial will give you a high-level tour of `kamu` and show you how it works through examples.

 We assume that you have already followed the [installation steps](./install.md) and have `kamu` tool ready.
+We also recommend you to set up shell completions - they make `kamu` a lot more fun to use.

 Throughout this tutorial we will be using the [Zip Code Boundaries](https://data.cityofnewyork.us/Business/Zip-Code-Boundaries/i8iw-xf4u) dataset, which can be found on [New York Open Data Portal](http://opendata.cityofnewyork.us/).